-Terminal velocity is defined as the steady speed of an object freely falling through a gas or a liquid.
-As an object falls and encounters an increase in air resistance, eventually the air resistance will balance the force of gravity and this concept is terminal velocity.
-Therefore, the force of air resistance is proportional to the speed of the object so that air resistance will increase as the speed of the object increases until terminal velocity is reached.
+Terminal velocity is the steady speed of an object freely falling through a gas or a liquid.
+As an object falls and meets an increase in air resistance, eventually the air resistance balances the force of gravity.
+Therefore, the force of air resistance is proportional to speed; air resistance increases as the speed of the object increases until terminal velocity is reached.